 How it works

 The colour system works by assigning a palette of 10 core colours.
 Each colour in the palette has a purpose or function.
 For example the primary colour is intended for text links and primary buttons as a result, it has to be accessible and legible.
 The border colour (as the name suggests) is used on elements that require a border for example form input fields.
 It’s not necessary for this colour to be accessible.

 When we reference these colours in our applications we don’t specify the explicit colour value.
 Instead we reference the colours variable name.
 For example the Hero colour in Westpac is purple however in St.George it’s green.
 Using the name Hero rather than the explicit colour value enables us to dynamically replace every instance of the colour in one central location.
 This is the basis for the colour system.

 Some of the brands also use a secondary palette however the colour system does not currently map the secondary palette.
 These colours are bespoke and can be used in many different ways depending on the brand guidelines.
 Traditionally the secondary palette is used for things like data visualisation, graphs, charts, illustration etc. The guidelines around the correct use of the secondary palette are brand specific.

-The Westpac group have committed to comply with WCAG2 AA standards.
+The Westpac group have committed to comply with WCAG 2.1 AA standards.
 Certain colours used in palette have to be accessible.
 It’s both a social responsibility and a legal requirement.
-All the elements in the GUI have been rigorously tested for accessibility.
-The GUI’s colour section contains a basic guide to accessibility for each brand, however, we still encourage designers to check colour accessibility during the design phase.
+All the elements in the Design System have been rigorously tested for accessibility.
+The Design System’s colour section contains a basic guide to accessibility for each brand, however, we still encourage designers to check colour accessibility during the design phase.
 The Colour Contrast Analyser is a useful tool for this purpose.